 The ability to interact with XMPP entities via a web browser or other non-native application may expose sensitive information (such as support for particular XMPP application protocol extensions) and thereby make it possible to launch attacks that are not possible or that are unlikely on a native XMPP network.
-Due care must be taken in deciding what information is appropriate for representation in XMPP IRIs or URIS.
+Due care must be taken in deciding what information is appropriate for representation in XMPP IRIS or URIS.

-In particular, advertising XMPP IRIs/URIs in publicly accessible locations (e.g., on websites) may make it easier for malicious users to harvest XMPP addresses from the authority and path components of XMPP IRIs/URIs and therefore to send unsolicited bulk communications to the users or applications represented by those addresses.
+In particular, advertising XMPP IRIS/URIS in publicly accessible locations (e.g., on websites) may make it easier for malicious users to harvest XMPP addresses from the authority and path components of XMPP IRIS/URIS and therefore to send unsolicited bulk communications to the users or applications represented by those addresses.
 Due care should be taken in balancing the benefits of open information exchange against the potential costs of unwanted communications.

-To help prevent leaking of sensitive information, passwords and other user credentials are forbidden in the authority component of XMPP IRIS/URIS; in fact they are not needed, since the fact that authentication in XMPP occurs via [SASL] makes it possible to use the SASL ANONYMOUS mechanism, if desired.
+To help prevent leaking of sensitive information, passwords and other user credentials are forbidden in the authority component of XMPP IRIs/URIs; in fact they are not needed, since the fact that authentication in XMPP occurs via the Simple Authentication and Security Layer [SASL] makes it possible to use the SASL ANONYMOUS mechanism, if desired.